pcattori/writing/tidy-processes-in-python/index.md

 ```

 Here, I log `stdout` / `stderr` of the subprocess to files.
-Not necessary, but convenient for debugging :bug:.
+Not necessary, but convenient for debugging 🐛.